dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-cache.md

 Declarative caching enables users to pre-warm the cache using [saved queries](/docs/build/saved-queries) by setting the cache config to `true` in your `saved_queries` settings.
 This customization is useful for optimizing performance for key dashboards or common ad-hoc query requests.

 When you run a saved query:
-- The dbt Semantic Layer builds a cached table from a saved query into the your data platform.
+- The dbt Semantic Layer builds a cached table from a saved query into your data platform.
 - Any query requests that match the saved query's inputs will use the cache, returning results more quickly.
 - The dbt Semantic Layer automatically invalidates the cache when it detects new, fresh data in any upstream models related to the metrics in your cached table.
 - The cache refreshes (or rebuilds) the next time you run the saved query.